Plum Candy

 Relief softened Bennet’s face.
 Bound hands rose hopeful, pathetic but hopeful.
 “Then... can I make tracks?”

-"Not so fast."
-Lawson turned to face him.
-"How exactly are you planning on getting that money?"
+“Not so fast.”
+Lawson twisted in his seat to look back at him.
+“How exactly are you planning on getting that money?”

-Rowan didn't say anything and simply looked at him through the rearview mirror.
+Noelan didn’t say anything and simply glared at him through the rearview mirror.

-"Suppose I could get my piece back?" he contemplated, "It'd still have time to—"
+“Suppose I could get my piece back?” he muttered after a moment.
+“I’d still have time to—”

 “Get serious,” Lawson said.
 “You really think we’d let you go rob someone else?”